 Sandhya: Do you see any differences in the way these two societies- Singapore and Estonia- operate with respect to women?

 Kaidi: Yeah, I think in Singapore I meet more women in high positions.
 Ladies are ladies in the system.
 They are not forced to behave like men to be taken seriously.
 And to my surprise, so many VCs are women and so are the board members of big banks.
 It’s not like women are filling the H.R. or operations department.
 They are filling the top positions in large businesses.
 That’s different in Singapore.
 In Estonia, the businesses are run by men.
 And then the soft and support areas are run by women.

 Sandhya: You mentioned that you and your husband share the responsibility of taking care of the kids.
 Husbands playing an equal part is sadly a non-traditional path in our society, although this is changing.
 So, tell us more about how this plays out in your family.

 Kaidi: A marriage never works when one partner is dominating and the other is just supporting.
 For me, marriage has been a partnership.
 So, a partnership means that in this relationship you can be who you want to be.
 And you let your partner be who he or she wants to be.

 When my husband was managing his own business, and travelling around the world, I supported him.
 And now when I am running my business, he’s there to support me.

 We are raising the kids to be quite independent too.
-Here in Singapore, they come and go on foot, manage their own activities and help us when cooking food, buying the groceries etc.
+Here in Singapore, they come and go on foot, manage their own activities and help us with cooking food, buying the groceries etc.

 Sometimes, when I travel for business and have an opportunity to take the kids with me, I show them what I do and why I need to travel.
 That helps the kids to see the larger picture and I can explain business, technology and global life to them.

 This is the first part of the two-part series.
-Follow us to get updated on the second part
+Here’s the second part.